 Just wear a suit or nice business attire.
 Don’t risk it.
 Even if it’s a relatively casual job, showing up in a suit isn’t the worst thing in the world.

-If you follow the steps above you’ll be well-dressed and confident so you can stand out in your interview and get more job offers.
+If you follow the steps above for what to wear to a walk-in interview, you’ll be well-dressed and confident so you can stand out in your interview and get more job offers.